kshowalter/kwas/README.md

-# kwas
+# KWAS
+Basic starter with:
-Basic starter with Express serving a public folder, Webpack building the client app, and config files for ESlint and others.
+* Express serving a public folder
+* Webpack building the client app
+* ESlint config file
+* other misc files